dotnet/designs/proposed/verifiable-ref-returns.md

 ## Metadata encoding of returnable local slots ##

-Local slots can be marked as returnable by applying `modopt[System.Runtime.CompilerServices.IsReturnableAttribute]` in the local signature.
+Local slots can be marked as returnable by applying `modopt[System.Runtime.CompilerServices.IsReturnable]` in the local signature.

 In particular:
--  The identity of the `IsReturnableAttribute` type is unimportant.
-In fact we expect that it would be embedded by the compiler in the containing assembly.
+-  The identity of the `IsReturnable` type is unimportant.
+In fact we expect that it could be embedded by the compiler in the containing assembly.
--  Applying `IsReturnableAttribute` to byval local slots is reserved for the future use and in scope of this proposal results in verification error.
+-  Applying `IsReturnable` to byval local slots is reserved for the future use and in scope of this proposal results in verification error.

 ---
-NOTE: while JIT is free to ignore the differences between returnable and ordinary byref locals.
+NOTE: The JIT compiler is free to ignore the differences between returnable and ordinary byref locals.
 However it may use that extra information as an input/hints when performing optimizations.

 ---
 NOTE: Why `modopt`?